Health Care Advance Directives

 such as being in a coma or developing dementia (like Alzheimer’s disease), they

 are considered incapacitated.
+Only your primary physician can determine if you are incapacitated.
 To make sure that an incapacitated person’s

 decisions about health care will still be respected, the Florida legislature enacted